 LERI is a qualitative action research project under FRA’s multi-annual Roma Programme.
 It was developed in response to the European Commission’s Communication on an EU Framework for National Roma integration strategies up to 2020.
 LERI brings together local authorities and residents, in particular Roma, to investigate how they can best be involved in Roma integration actions, and identify which aspects of these actions work, which do not, and why.
 The aim of the project is to facilitate the engagement of all local stakeholders, including Roma, in joint efforts to enable Roma inclusion.
 The experience gained and the lessons learned during the process will help improve the design, implementation and monitoring of Roma integration policies and actions at the local level.

-Click on a marker in the map below to access the Community Summary for each locality or see the list of localities below the map:
+Click on a marker in the map below to access the case study and background information for each locality or see the list of localities below the map:

 Bulgaria: Pavlikeni; Stara Zagora;